glwjr/gameboy-emulator/README.md

 # Game Boy Emulator

-A Game Boy emulator written in Rust, built with AI assistance.
+A Game Boy emulator written in Rust.
+In progess.